johanberntsson/ozmoo/documentation/manual/manual.md

-## To see all commandline options for make.rb
+## Seeing all commandline options for make.rb

 At a command prompt, type "ruby make.rb"

-The basic way to build a game
+## The basic way to build a game
----

 At a command prompt, type "ruby make.rb mygame.z5"

-To build a game which will only consist of a single file, not requiring a disk drive to play
+## Build a game which will only consist of a single file

----
-1. At a command prompt, type "ruby make.rb -P mygame.z5"
+At a command prompt, type "ruby make.rb -P mygame.z5" to build a game which will only consist of a single file.
+A game created in this way does, not require a disk drive to play.

+## Build a game with optimized preloaded virtual memory data

-To build a game with optimized preloaded virtual memory data (will make the game as fast as possible in the beginning)
+Use these step to build a game with optimized preloaded virtual memory data which will make the game as fast as possible at startup:
----

 1. At a command prompt, type "ruby make.rb -o -s mygame.z5"

 2. Play the game, performing the actions you think the player is likely to do first.
 Keep playing until the game halts, printing a report with lots of numbers.
 (You can also end it and get the report earlier by typing xxx)